FUNDING & SUPPORT

 - Tools & Insights for Television and Online (Screen Australia)

-You might want to engage a South Australian production manager or line producer to put your budget together – you can search the SAFC’s Crew & Services Directory for suitable people.
+You might want to engage a South Australian production manager or line producer to put your budget together – you can search the SAFC’s Crew & Services Directory for suitable people, or check out the “How can I find and hire a South Australian producer/key creative/crew member for my project?” section on this page for more resources.

 SAFC Games Consultant and games industry expert Vee Pendergrast has created a downloadable Excel spreadsheet to aid game developers in putting together a budget/finance plan.